garyttierney/me3/docs/index.md

 # Welcome to me3

 **me<sup>3</sup>** is a framework designed for runtime modification of games, with a focus on ELDEN RING and other titles from FROMSOFTWARE.
+It is the successor to [Mod Engine 2](https://github.com/garyttierney/me3).

 [Download :fontawesome-solid-download:](https://github.com/garyttierney/me3/releases/latest){ .md-button .md-button--primary }